Copenhagen (horse)

 Copenhagen (1808 – 12 February 1836) was the Duke of Wellington's war horse, which he most famously rode at the Battle of Waterloo.
 Copenhagen was of mixed Thoroughbred and Arabian parentage, with his dam being sired by the Derby winner John Bull and his sire Meteor having finished second in the Derby.
 Copenhagen was foaled in 1808 and was named in honour of the British victory at the Second Battle of Copenhagen.
 Copenhagen did race in England for a short period, winning two races and finishing at least third in nine races out of his 12 career starts.
-Copenhagen was sent to Spain with Sir Charles Vane in 1813 and was then sold to the Duke of Wellington.
+Copenhagen was sent to Spain with Sir Charles Stewart in 1813 and was then sold to the Duke of Wellington.
 Becoming his favourite, Copenhagen was the Duke's mount in the Battle of Waterloo.
 The horse was retired to the Duke's Stratfield Saye estate and lived there for the remainder of his life, dying on 12 February 1836 at the age of 28 years.
 His grave site is marked with a marble headstone that stands under a Turkey Oak planted in 1843.

 Background

-Copenhagen was bred by General Grosvenor, a nephew of the Earl of Grosvenor.
-Copenhagen's sire, Meteor, was second in the 1786 Derby and won several stakes races before he was retired in 1791 to the Earl of Grosvenor's stud.
+Copenhagen was bred by General Grosvenor, a nephew of the Earl Grosvenor.
+Copenhagen's sire, Meteor, was second in the 1786 Derby and won several stakes races before he was retired in 1791 to the Earl Grosvenor's stud.
 Copenhagen was foaled when Meteor was 25 years old, and the stallion died in 1811 when Copenhagen was three years old.
 Copenhagen's dam, Lady Catherine, was a daughter of the 1792 Epsom Derby winner John Bull and an unnamed mare sired by the Rutland Arabian out of "a hunting mare" that was either "three parts Thoroughbred" or had no Thoroughbred parentage at all.
 The Rutland Arabian was owned by the Duke of Rutland and had limited success at stud.
 Lady Catherine ("Lady Katherine" in the Racing Calendar) raced under General (then Colonel) Grosvenor's name as a five-year-old in 1801, and her dam was identified as "Morning Star's dam."
 In 1810 Lady Catherine foaled a half-sister to Copenhagen, Chantress by Popinjay, and is noted in the stud-book to have been "sent to Ireland."
 In honour of Copenhagen's notable military service, Lady Catherine is the only "half-bred" mare listed in the General Stud Book.

 The circumstances surrounding Copenhagen's birth differ in the sources.
 General Grosvenor allegedly took Lady Catherine (in foal with Copenhagen) to Denmark to be his mount during the siege of Copenhagen, a campaign that culminated in the Second Battle of Copenhagen.
 Copenhagen was either foaled after the battle in Copenhagen and named in honour of the British victory or Lady Catherine was returned to England before his birth and Copenhagen was foaled at Eaton Hall in 1808.
 The General Stud Book entry for his dam does not support the notion that he was foaled overseas.